The Red Flag Group privacy statement

 OUR COMMITMENT TO PRIVACY

-The Red Flag Group (RFG) is an independent integrity and compliance risk firm with a distinct focus on integrity & compliance risk management.
-As part of our business, we collect information about people and companies.
+The Red Flag Group (RFG, “We”, “Our”, “Us”) is an independent, technology-driven professional services firm with a distinct focus on integrity & compliance risk management.
+As part of our business, we collect information about people, companies and organisations.

 SCOPE OF THIS STATEMENT

-This statement covers all types of personal data which RFG holds.
-This may be that which we hold in our capacity as a 'controller', which may include:
+This statement covers all types of personal data that RFG holds.
+This may be data that we hold in our capacity as a 'controller', which may include:

-Or, this data may be that which we hold in our capacity as a 'processor', which may include:
+This data may also be that which we hold in our capacity as a 'processor', which may include:

 - partners of clients who are involved with our clients’ compliance programmes and their employees.

-NOTE: A ‘controller’ is an organisation which determines the purposes for which any manner in which any personal data are to be processed.
+NOTE: A ‘controller’ is an organisation which determines the purposes for which personal data is to be processed.
 This is contrasted with ‘processors’, which process personal data on behalf of ‘controllers’, and only in accordance with the controller’s instructions.

 1. Notice: Where it is our responsibility under applicable law, we notify individuals about the purposes for which we collect and use information about them.
 This includes information about how individuals can contact us with any inquiries or complaints, the types of third parties to which we disclose the information and the choices and means we offer for limiting its use and disclosure.